CumulusNetworks/docs/content/knowledge-base/Support/Support-Offerings/Cumulus-Linux-Release-Versioning-and-Support-Policy.md

 | 2.5.6 - 2.5.12        | 2 February, 2016  | 2 February, 2019  |
 | 2.5.5 and earlier     | N/A               | 31 December, 2016 |

-- 4.x.y on all platforms
-  - Maintenance mode - no new features or platforms
-- 4.3.y on Broadcom switches
+- 4.3.z on Broadcom switches
   - Maintenance mode (maintenance releases as needed) - no new features or platforms
   - Support provided until the end of the support contract (December 2025)
 - 4.0.0 - 4.4.1 on Spectrum switches
   - No support after December 31, 2022
-  - No plans for ESR support on 4.x.y
+  - No plans for ESR support on 4.y.z

 ## Upgrade Process